 Sometimes lawyers unprofessionally and deliberately place their own self-interest above the best interest of their clients.
 Other times, lawyers may make a mistake that infringes upon their ability to best represent their client and advocate for their clients’ rights.

-Mitcheson & Lee LLP understands that lawyers owe a duty to diligently provide services in the best interest of their clients.
-Our team is dedicated to representing clients injured because of their former lawyer’s legal malpractice.
-The legal malpractice attorneys at Mitcheson & Lee LLP are aware of the substantial economic and emotional costs that come with the negligent or purposefully wrongful handling of a client’s case.
+At Mitcheson & Lee LLP, we know that lawyers owe a duty to diligently provide services in the best interest of their clients.
+Our Boston legal malpractice attorneys are dedicated to representing clients injured because of their former lawyer’s mistreatment.
+We know the substantial economic and emotional costs that come with the negligent or purposefully wrongful handling of a client’s case.
 Because legal malpractice cases are difficult to prove, it is important that you contact an experienced legal malpractice attorney to discuss your rights if you believe you have a valid claim.